Sally-Ann Hart: Member of parliament

 On 10 August 2020, in an interview with Krishnan Guru-Murthy for Channel 4 News, Hart said that the investigation into the allegations over her social media posts had concluded and that she was "not found to be anti-Semitic, Islamophobic or anything else", although she had attended social media training.

 On 19 January 2021, Hart was one of 33 Conservative MPs to rebel against the government in support of the Genocide Amendment to the Trade Bill, alongside other Conservative parliamentarians including David Davis and Iain Duncan Smith.

 Following an interim report on the connections between colonialism and properties now in the care of the National Trust, including links with historic slavery, Hart was among the signatories of a letter to The Daily Telegraph in November 2020 from the "Common Sense Group" of Conservative parliamentarians.
 The letter accused the National Trust of being "coloured by cultural Marxist dogma, colloquially known as the 'woke agenda'".

-In February 2023, the Hastings & Rye Conservative Association deselected Hart as its candidate for the next general election.
+In February 2023, the Hastings & Rye Conservative Association deselected Hart as its candidate for the next general election, but she was reselected in a members' ballot in March 2023.

+Hart introduced a private members' bill to the House of Commons (Child Support Collection (Domestic Abuse) Act 2023) in 2023.
+It had its first reading on 15 June 2023.
+The bill was jointly sponsored by Lord Farmer and received royal assent on 29 June 2023.

 Parliamentary committees and APPGs

-From May 2020, Hart has been a member of the Scottish Affairs Select Committee and the Speaker's Advisory Committee on Works of Art.
+From May 2020, Hart was a member of the Scottish Affairs Select Committee and the Speaker's Advisory Committee on Works of Art.
 She was also a member of the Education (Careers Guidance in Schools) Bill Committee in September 2021.

-Hart is the chair, vice-chair or an officer of several all-party parliamentary groups including on special educational needs and disability (SEND), school exclusions and alternative provision, almshouses and wetlands.
-She is also the secretary of the APPG on hospitality and tourism.
+Hart was the chair, vice-chair or an officer of several all-party parliamentary groups including on special educational needs and disability (SEND), school exclusions and alternative provision, almshouses and wetlands.
+She was also the secretary of the APPG on hospitality and tourism.

+Post-parliamentary career

+Following her defeat at the 2024 election, Hart was appointed as Director at transport company KentSussex Connect Ltd.

 Personal life

 Hart was born in Northumberland.
 She is married with three grown-up children.

-Before entering politics, Hart studied at university in London before qualifying as a lawyer and working for a law firm in the City of London.
-She went on to become a solicitor and then a local magistrate in Hastings with a focus on family law, and Hart has cited this work as one of her motivations for becoming a member of parliament.